Home Blog Page 338

 Advertisement - content continues below

-In Anxiety, Story examines the history of the English language and the roots of white supremacy as she seeks to understand her place in a modern world seemingly gone mad.
+In her new one-person play "Anxiety," Peterborough writer and theatre artist Kate Story uses the epic Old English poem "Beowulf" as a jumping-off point to examine the history of the English language and the roots of white supremacy, while seeking to understand her place in a modern world seemingly gone mad.
+(Photo: Andy Carroll)

 Advertisement - content continues below